 - Discard any gladioli corms that look rotten or diseased.

-- Place your clean corms into a net bag and hang in a dry, frost-free room.
+- Place your clean corms in a net bag and hang them in a dry, frost-free room.

 - Check your gladioli corms regularly, and pick out and discard any rotten ones.

 Other Methods for Storing Gladioli Bulbs Overwinter